ajdavis/emptysquare-hugo/emptysquare/content/tornado-unittesting-with-generators.md

 <p>A few things to note about this code: First is its brevity.
 Most
-operations and assertions about their outcomes can co&euml;xist on a single line.</p>
+operations and assertions about their outcomes can coëxist on a single line.</p>
 <p>Next, look at the <code>@async_test_engine</code> decorator.
 This is my subclass of
 the Tornado-provided <code>gen.engine</code>.
 Its main difference is that it starts